 Two days later he wrote to James Henderson “I was heartily sorry to find your poor friend Viles or Villiers had come to grief.
 Alas ! a little tragedy in it’s way.”
 In addition to Viles there were other contributors from the penny dreadful field contributing to “Young Folks” that R. L. S. may have conversed with, Charles Stevens and Percy Bolingbroke St. John.
 It is not much of a stretch to imagine that Stevenson learned of Viles authorship of “Black Bess” through Henderson’s offices in Red Lion Court, quite possibly from Edward Viles brother Walter.

-Edward Henry Viles was born November 21, 1841 at 41 Freeschool Street, St. Olave’s, Southwark, London, in a large family with 13 children.
+Edward Henry Viles was born November 21, 1841 at 41 Freeschool Street, St. Olave’s, Southwark, London.
 “Black Bess; or, The Knight of the Road, a Tale of the Good Old Times,” was published by Edward Harrison on August 8, 1863.
 Probably he was also involved with Harrison’s “Boys’ Miscellany,” described by Jay as “essentially the first periodical of what we may term the sensational character” which preceded “Black Bess,” appearing weekly from March 7, 1863 to February 27, 1864.
 The September 19, 1863 issue began serializing the anonymous “Sixteen-String Jack, the Daring Highwayman.”

 He was next occupied with “TheYoung Ladies’ Journal” which ran from April 13, 1864 to February 1920 and “The Gentleman’s Journal” running from 1869 to 1872 when it merged with “The Young Ladies’ Journal.”
 Frank Jay said both periodicals were published by E. Harrison and Edward Viles, so perhaps they had a partnership.
 Viles had made enough money by 1870 to build and occupy the magnificent Pendryl Hall in Codsall Wood, Stafford, impossibe on the rates paid a penny dreadful hack no matter how prolific he was.
 By this time he was also assisting the eccentric Frederick James Furnivall with editing “The Fraternitye of Vacabondes.”